This PDF is the current document as it appeared on Public Inspection on 06/23/2014 at 08:45 am.

-Applicants request an order to permit funds of funds relying on rule 12d1-2 under the Act to invest in certain financial instruments.
+Summary of Application: Applicants request an order to permit open-end management investment companies relying on rule 12d1-2 under the Act to invest in certain financial instruments.

-Northern Lights Fund Trust (“NLFT”), Arrow Investment Advisors, LLC (“AIA”), and Northern Lights Distributors, LLC (“NLD”).
+Northern Lights Fund Trust (the “Trust”), Clark Capital Management Group, Inc. (“CLARK”) and Northern Lights Distributors, LLC (“NLD”).

 Hearing or Notification of Hearing:

 An order granting the application will be issued unless the Commission orders a hearing.
 Interested persons may request a hearing by writing to the Commission's Secretary and serving applicants with a copy of the request, personally or by mail.
 Hearing requests should be received by the Commission by 5:30 p.m. on July 14, 2014, and should be accompanied by proof of service on applicants, in the form of an affidavit or, for lawyers, a certificate of service.
 Hearing requests should state the nature of the writer's interest, the reason for the request, and the issues contested.
 Persons who wish to be notified of a hearing may request notification by writing to the Commission's Secretary.

 Secretary, Securities and Exchange Commission, 100 F Street NE., Washington, DC 20549-1090; Applicants: c/o James Ash, Gemini Fund Services, LLC, 80 Arkay Drive, Suite 110, Hauppauge, NY 11788.Start Further Info

 FOR FURTHER INFORMATION CONTACT: